Those Who Survived The Boss From Hell

 There is no reason to activate emotions.
 There is no impetus to consider professionalism.
 One must sever all connection to him, the job, the work performed.

-Everything must fall into a third party disinterest; the kind of disinterest one experiences when glances at a rerun of a boring serial.
+Everything must fall into a third party disinterest; the kind of disinterest one experiences when glancing at a rerun of a boring serial.

 In this way, you avoid any emotional impact, regardless of what he does.
 And because you distance everything connected to the job from yourself, there is no way anything he says/does can touch you.